JimAnast/CardGame/README.md

 # CardGame
-CardGame where the winner is the player that draws the card with the highest value.
+Card game where the winner is the player that draws the card with the highest value.

 The cardGame class includes the following methods: